seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 *Enter the Soothsayer*

 **PORTIA**
-Come hither, fellow: which way hast thou been?
+Come hither, sirrah: which way hast thou been?

 **Soothsayer**
 At mine own house, good lady.